 If you’ve never had a professional massage specifically for back pain, you might be wondering what the process looks like.
 It’s more than just a simple back rub.
 A therapeutic massage is a collaborative process between you and your therapist, designed to deliver real, lasting relief.
 From the moment you walk in, our goal is to understand your pain and create a session that directly addresses your needs.

-Your Initial Health and Pain Assessment
+First, a Chat About Your Health and Pain

 Your appointment will begin with a conversation.
 Your massage therapist will sit down with you to conduct a brief but thorough health and pain assessment.
 This is your time to share your story: where it hurts, what the pain feels like, how long it’s been happening, and any activities that make it better or worse.
 We’ll also ask about your general health, lifestyle, and any past injuries.
 This conversation is crucial because it helps us get a complete picture of what’s going on, ensuring your session is both safe and effective.
 Our dedicated team uses this information to pinpoint the best approach for you.